Skip to main content

 Nicotine Replacement Therapy to Help You Quit Tobacco

-Nicotine is the main addictive substance in tobacco.
-When a person uses tobacco, many parts of the body get used to having nicotine in them.
-When a person quits tobacco, they also quit nicotine and will likely have withdrawal symptoms from it.
-This is because the body has to get used to not having nicotine.
+Nicotine is the substance in tobacco that causes addiction.
+If you use tobacco, many parts of your body get used to the effects of nicotine.
+You become physically dependent on it.
+When you quit tobacco, you also stop getting nicotine.
+You will likely have withdrawal symptoms, because now your body has to get used to not having nicotine.

-Many studies have shown using NRT can nearly double the chances of quitting smoking.
-It hasn’t been studied as much for quitting smokeless tobacco, but the NRT lozenges may help.
+Many studies have shown using NRT can almost double the chances of quitting smoking.
+It hasn’t been studied as much for quitting smokeless tobacco, but NRT lozenges may help with this.

-People who smoke and are significantly dependent on nicotine should consider nicotine replacement or drug therapy to help them quit.
+People who smoke* and are highly dependent on nicotine should consider nicotine replacement or prescription medicine therapy to help them quit.
 Signs of severe nicotine dependence include:

 • Smoking more than 1 pack a day